tfpauly/privacy-proxy/draft-private-access-tokens.md

 information sharing.
 A single entity running an issuer and mediator for a single redemption can view the origins being accessed by a given client.
 Running the issuer and mediator in this 'single issuer/mediator' fashion reduces the privacy promises to those of the
-{{?I-D.ietf-privacypass-protocol}}.
+{{?I-D.ietf-privacypass-protocol}}; see {{privacy-pass}} for more discussion.
 This may be desirable for a redemption flow that is limited to specific issuers and mediators, but should be avoided where hiding origins from the mediator is desirable.

 # Deployment Considerations {#deploy}